The name of the organisation is the Student Records Officers’ Conference (SROC)

 Social Media Co-ordinator

-- Works with the committee to deliver ad hoc day sessions for SROC delegates
+- Works with the Committee to deliver ad hoc networking events for SROC delegates

-- Arranges all logistics and in conjunction with the Treasurer, all payments
+- Arranges all logistics (e.g. catering registration, communications), schedule and, in conjunction with the Treasurer, all payments

 SROC is entirely not-for-profit.